 Yet even before hopping into the car to go exploring, the estate’s wooded panorama, reaching as high as the Pratomagno mountains, may well inspire guests to follow paths through their 800 hectares.
 Or perhaps join a guided hike and wine tasting tour through the nearby village of Castelfranco whose dramatic landscape and colourful eroded shapes, the ‘Balze’, featured in the background of Leonardo da Vinci’s ‘Mona Lisa’.
 Certainly, with stables nearby and bikes easily arranged, life in the slow lane is a wonderful way to discover your surroundings, and with a beautiful house as your base and a restorative pool at hand, a Tuscan holiday will soon find its rightful rhythm.

-From € 603 to 761 per day
+From € 677 to 877 per day

-From € 4219 to € 5329 per week
+From € 4,742 to € 5,264 per week

-For availability and pricing see the calendar above.
-If you have any questions or would like help choosing, we visit our properties regularly and can help you choose and book the best villa for your holidays.
+If you have any questions or would like help choosing, we visit our properties regularly and can help you select the best villa for your holidays.

 We can hold dates for you for 48 hours while you make sure everything lines up, then you simply pay the deposit (30% of total) to secure your booking.
 The balance will then be due 10 weeks before you travel.

-You can also add "XCover" to your booking for a full refund if you can't travel.
+Simply add "XCover" to your booking for a full refund if you can't travel.
 For more details see our Booking Conditions and XCover.
-You can add XCover to your booking at any time until you have paid your balance, simply ask your agent.
+You can add XCover to your booking at any time until you have paid your balance, ask your agent.
+If you simply need to change your dates please let us know: we can often modify your booking rather than cancelling outright.

 Many local administrations now charge a “Tourist Tax” for people staying in rented accommodation and these vary from town to town.
 The charges are generally per person per night with a maximum number of nights, usually around 5 but sometimes 7, beyond which they will not charge.
-The charges range between 50 cents to 3 euro.
+The charges range between 50 cents to 5 euro.
 Children are sometimes included, sometimes not and these charges should be collected by the property owners.

 It can often be faster to contact us to ask for advice - we visit all the houses so can give you first hand advice based on your wishlist.
-Once you find a villa you like we can hold dates for you for up to 48 hours while you check flights or make sure everybody is on board.
+Once you find a villa you like we can hold dates for you for around 48 hours while you check flights or make sure everybody is on board.

 Please ring us with any queries - there are a lot of answers in our FAQ page too.
 If you want to keep searching, have a look at our suggestions below!